CARA-ch/ikit-docs/README.md

-# epr-integration-cara
+# IKIT Documentation

-EPR Integration documentation for CARA
+Integration KIT documentation for CARA

-documentation is maintained in docs folder using [mkdocs-material](https://squidfunk.github.io/mkdocs-material/):
+The documentation is maintained in docs folder using [mkdocs-material](https://squidfunk.github.io/mkdocs-material/):
-- develop docs: mkdocs serve
+- develop docs: `mkdocs serve`
-- publish docs: mkdocs gh-deploy --force
+- build docs: `mkdocs gh-deploy --force`

-docs are then available at https://ahdis.github.io/epr-integration-cara/
+The documentation is then available at https://ikit.cara.ch/docs/